RavalTirth21/AWS-IAM-Projects/IAM-S3-Custom-Policy-Project/README.md

 1. Create a **custom IAM policy** allowing specific S3 actions.
 2. Attach the policy to a **role** and a **user**.
-3. Launch an EC2 instance with the IAM role.
-4. Validate allowed and denied actions through CLI and Console.
+3. Validate allowed and denied actions through CLI and Console.

 ---